Absent Freeholders – how Vesting Orders can help

 So if your freeholder is missing and you’re looking either to extend your lease or buy your freehold together with some of your fellow leaseholders, what can you do?

 The answer is for the leaseholder to apply for a Vesting Order at the County Court.
-As part of the Vesting Order process the County Courts have the power to waive the requirement for serving notice on the freeholder completely.
+As part of the Vesting Order process the County Court has the power to waive the requirement for serving notice on the freeholder completely.

 1. Produce the evidence to show that you have made an effort to get in touch with the absent freeholder.
 The evidence submitted to the Court must include :